• Skip to primary navigation

 Instructions

-• Preheat the oven to 450 degrees F. Line a rimmed baking sheet with unbleached parchment paper marked as safe for high heat baking or with nonstick foil.
+• Preheat the oven to 450°F. Line a rimmed baking sheet with parchment paper marked as safe for high-heat baking or nonstick foil.
 Spray the parchment paper or foil with oil.

-• Place the shredded potatoes and the chopped onion in a colander over a bowl and press firmly with your hands, repeatedly, to remove as much liquid as possible.
+• Add the chopped onion to the colander.
+Mix the potatoes and onions.
+Press on them firmly and repeatedly with your hands to remove as much liquid as possible.

-• In another small bowl, beat the egg with salt, pepper, and garlic powder.
+• In a small bowl, beat the egg with salt, pepper, and garlic powder.

-• Add the egg mixture to the potato mixture and stir, then add the flour and stir to combine.
+• Add the egg mixture to the potato/onion mixture and stir, then add the flour and stir to combine.

 • Bake the latkes for 15 minutes, until crisp and deep golden brown on the bottom.
-Remove pan from oven, flip the latkes to the other side, spray again with oil, and bake 10-15 more minutes, until crisp and deep golden brown on the second side.
+Remove the pan from the oven, flip the latkes, spray them again with oil, and bake them for 10-15 more minutes, until crisp and deep golden brown on the second side.

 Notes

-*Or 2 tablespoons of all-purpose flour if you're OK with gluten.
-The nutrition info will obviously change.
+• You can replace the coconut flour with 2 tablespoons of all-purpose flour if you're OK with gluten.
+The nutrition info will change.

-Note that the recipe calls for parchment paper.
-In the past I used foil, and while the latkes brown more uniformly when baked on foil, they also tend to stick to the foil.
-If you use unbleached parchment paper, it should do fine in high heat baking, but to be on the safe side, look for one that specifically says you can use it for high heat baking.
+• Note that the recipe calls for parchment paper.
+In the past, I used foil, and while the latkes brown more uniformly when baked on foil, they also tend to stick.
+If you use parchment paper, look for one that says you can use it for high-heat baking.
 Another option is to use nonstick foil.

 Nutrition per Serving